-In partnership with the Canadian Science Policy Centre, we are developing a dialogue series on Sustainability in the Digital Age (in development).
+In partnership with the collaborators, we are developing a dialogue series on Sustainability in the Digital Age (in development).

 With partners, we set up the Leadership in Environmental and Digital Innovation for Sustainability (LEADS) program to train sustainability leaders in the digital age.

 We are working with partners to advance the enabling conditions for leveraging the digital age for sustainability.
 The Montreal Statement was prepared from discussions held during the CIFAR AI & Society workshop in Montreal, Quebec, Canada, which included participants from multiple sectors and geographies.

 We ask leaders in business, government, and civil society to recognize that building a climate-safe and equitable world requires a conscious effort to steer the societal transformations unfolding from the development and deployment of new digital technologies.

 Immediate action is needed in five specific areas: